Juliano-Pasa/UrsoDaCopa/README.md

 To run this code, you must have Twitter API elevated access since it uses standard v1.1 endpoints and Twitter API v2.
 Enter this [link](https://developer.twitter.com/en/docs/twitter-api/getting-started/getting-access-to-the-twitter-api) to know more about how to get access to Twitter's API.

 Currently, the process of automating the scripts for posting and retrieving tweet information only works on Linux because it uses crontab.
-You can edit the jobs through the [cron_management.py](Source/cron_management.py) file in line 22 for the post tweet job and in line 29 for the retrieve tweet data job using crontab notation.
-You can visit this [website](https://crontab.guru/) to understand and generate the crontab notation.
 There are plans to make an automation for Windows in the future.

 ## 1. Add your API Keys and root folder path to your environment variables